pachyderm/pachyderm/examples/s3gateway/README.md

 Once Pachyderm Enterprise Edition has been activated, you can connect to Pachyderm's S3 gateway.

-Complete instructions for setting up and working with the S3 Gateway with various S3 clients, [s3cmd](https://github.com/s3tools/s3cmd),
+Complete instructions for setting up and working with the S3 Gateway using various S3 clients, [s3cmd](https://github.com/s3tools/s3cmd),
 [the AWS CLI](https://aws.amazon.com/cli/) and the [minio client (mc)](https://github.com/minio/mc) are available